fkroeber/obia_exploratory/README.md

 ### E. Interactive dashboard

-To further investigate the meaning and relevance of the embedded feature representation an interactive dashboard launched when executing the ecognition ruleset.
+To further investigate the meaning and relevance of the embedded feature representation an interactive dashboard is launched when executing the ecognition ruleset.
 This streamlit-based web app allows to explore the feature space and its connection to the original user-selected features.

 <img src="docs/dashboard_I.png" width="100%">